Disclosure: this site is reader-supported. When you buy through links on our site, we may earn a small commission, at no extra cost to you.

 To avoid these health issues, if you choose to go ahead with a Maine Coon lion cut, experts recommend keeping your fur-kid indoors after the shave.

-No, they don't.
-But there's no doubt about it, Coonies do mat.
-And, there are cats who simply will not be brushed - at all.
+In most cases, no. But there's no doubt about it, Coonies do mat.
+And, there are cats who simply will not tolerate being brushed - at all.

 Sometimes, even the most conscientious pet owner will find that their cat has mats needing to be shaved off.

-On the occasion that regular grooming hasn't done the trick, or isn't even an option, there's nothing wrong with shaving or clipping off a cat's mats.
+On the occasion that regular grooming hasn't done the trick, or isn't even an option, there's nothing wrong with shaving or clipping off the mats.

-For owners of that 'special kitty,' no amount of advice such as "get in a good brushing on a weekly basis!" or "have a grooming session on a regular basis" or "brush a little at a time" means anything.
+For owners of that 'special kitty,' no amount of advice such as "get in a good brushing on a weekly basis!" or "have a grooming session on a regular basis" or "brush a little at a time" or "start young" will help.

 I can suggest a mat splitter, bribing with treats, avoiding sensitive areas, grooming tips and various brushes, but there are cats who simply will not accept or tolerate even a little grooming.